 The Barclays Citizenship Awards recognise and celebrate colleagues for their amazing work in their local communities all around the world.
 The winners demonstrate passion and commitment, and take an innovative approach to addressing local issues and needs.
-Ana was nominated and is the only one representing South Africa amongst other countries.

-Ana’s initial Cancer Cup-a-thon raised R 1,600 and it was while she was searching for a suitable beneficiary that she stumbled across the Hospice Palliative Care Association (HPCA) of South Africa, who were based in her local community but had national reach in terms of the organisations that they supported with various cancer-relief initiatives and general palliative care.
-To date, Ana’s Own Cancer Cup-a-thon’s have raised over R 23,700 – just through the sale of a simple cup of coffee (tea) and a slice of cake in her branch.
+Ana’s initial Cancer Cup-a-thon raised R 1,600 (about $178) and it was while she was searching for a suitable beneficiary that she stumbled across the Hospice Palliative Care Association (HPCA) of South Africa, who were based in her local community but had national reach in terms of the organisations that they supported with various cancer-relief initiatives and general palliative care.
+To date, Ana’s Own Cancer Cup-a-thon’s have raised over R 23,700 (about $2629) – just through the sale of a simple cup of coffee or tea and a slice of cake in her branch.
 In addition to this, she has contributed to a ripple effect by actively promoting what she has been doing and inviting various regional and national stakeholders to her events.
 She has challenged other branches in the province to host similar events and has even managed to sell her concept to the Regional Executives of the other provinces in South Africa in order to generate a wave of support in multiple places.

 Ana’s relationship with the HPCA will continue into the foreseeable future and in addition to this she has been connecting them to various other stakeholders in the province.
-The idea is to take this relationship and through a series of small wins, replicated across multiple touch points in the province, we can generate the critical mass required to contribute substantially to enhanced cancer research and improvement in the level of palliative care available.
+The idea is to take this relationship and through a series of small wins, replicated across multiple touch points in the province, generate the critical mass required to contribute substantially to enhanced cancer research and improvement in the level of palliative care available.
 Ana has also learned that her clients and community will willingly support any such initiative when done in good faith and as such, future plans will also allow for a greater degree of collaboration and assistance from within the community in order to strengthen the impact of each individual event.